 Normal Distribution

 The most prevalent continuous distribution is the Normal distribution (also called the Gaussian distribution after German mathematician Carl F. Gauss, 1777-1855).
 A reason for its wide applicability is that, in numerous settings, the distribution of sum of independent random variables tends towards a Normal distribution.
-(This deep mathematical fact called the Central Limit Theorem will be demonstrated a bit at the end of the lecture.)
+(This deep mathematical fact called the Central Limit Theorem will be demonstrated a bit at the end of this lecture.)
 A consequence is that complex properties, such as variation between individuals in IQ or height, or susceptibility to coronary artery disease, that all result from an interplay between a huge number of individual factors, both from the genome and from the environment, follow approximately a Normal distribution in the population.
-Read more: http://www.bmj.com/content/310/6975/298.full.
+Read more: from BMJ.

 x = seq(-3, 3, 0.001) #range of x-values where we evaluate dnorm() and pnorm()